 You can use any LabVIEW Real-Time target as a motion controller with SoftMotion, including PXI, CompactRIO, Single-Board RIO, and NI industrial controllers.
 The LabVIEW project is used to configure motion axis settings, test configuration, and tune motors.
-LabVIEW NI SoftMotion provides the supervisory control and a powerful trajectory generator, which are automatically deployed to the real-time controller alongside your motion system settings and application code.
+SoftMotion provides the supervisory control and a powerful trajectory generator, which are automatically deployed to the real-time controller alongside your motion system settings and application code.
 With a LabVIEW Real-Time target as a motion controller, you can customize motion functionality and deterministically integrate with measurement I/O or vision for force feedback or vision-guided motion applications.

-The NI 7330, 7340, 7350, and 7390 series PCI and PXI boards are digital signal processor (DSP)-based motion controllers programmed with LabVIEW using the NI-Motion driver.
+The NI 7330, 7340, 7350, and 7390 series PCI and PXI boards are motion controllers based on digital signal processors and programmed with LabVIEW using the NI-Motion driver.
 NI plug-in motion controllers are available in two- to eight-axis variants for both stepper and servo motor control.
 You can use each of these controllers in a Windows or a LabVIEW Real-Time system and integrate them with NI DAQ devices for high-performance automated test systems.
 They are also compatible with the Motion Assistant, a reconfigurable interactive motion prototyping tool.

 NI provides reliable, easy-to-connect motor drive solutions for NI embedded controllers in a variety of power ranges and form factors.
 NI embedded controllers also work with many third-party EtherCAT drives.

 C Series drive modules integrate drive electronics directly into a CompactRIO chassis for a rugged, embedded motion solution.
-LabVIEW SoftMotion is shipped with extensive ready-to-run examples for these modules and FPGA IP blocks for drive control components to get you up and running quickly.
+The LabVIEW SoftMotion Module is shipped with extensive ready-to-run examples for these modules and FPGA IP blocks for drive control components to get you up and running quickly.
 Drive control is implemented in LabVIEW FPGA allowing low-level customization of algorithms normally implemented in external drive firmware.
 All four modules are single axis.
 The NI 9505 is a full H-bridge module for driving brushed DC servo motors, relays, lamps, solenoids, and valves.
 The NI 9503 is a stepper motor drive and the NI 9502 is a brushless servo motor (BLDC or BLAC PMSM) drive.